perforce/helix-authentication-service/docs/Administrator-Guide-v2020.1-beta.1.md

 Next, copy the SSL certificates from the old install location to the new one.

-Finally, copy the configuration file from the old install location to the new one.
-This may be the `.env` file, or if using the pm2 process manager, it would be the `ecosystem.config.js` file.
+Finally, copy the configuration settings from the old install location to the new one.
+This may be the `.env` file, or if using the pm2 process manager, it would be the `env` section of the `ecosystem.config.js` file; do not copy the entire `ecosystem.config.js` file as there may be changes made to the setup, outside of the `env` section.
 In either case, if the upgraded service has already been started, you will need to restart it for the configuration changes to take effect.

 ## Troubleshooting